mongodb-appeng/eCommerce/README.md

-# MongoDB eCommerce reference web app
+# MongoDB eCommerce reference web app – frontend

 This is an example of how to build an eCommerce app using MongoDB Atlas and MongoDB Stitch/Realm.

+[Try out the app](https://ecommerce-iukkg.mongodbstitch.com/#/) before recreating it for yourself.

 ## Stack